 DDIM shows the first big shortcut; a production system can combine optimizations after measuring each route:

-In an e-commerce setting, these optimizations determine which governed routes are affordable: offline campaign concepts tolerate slower samplers, while an interactive preview route may require fewer evaluations and stricter latency budgets.
-No step-count choice makes an output faithful to a real product; quality and representation checks remain separate gates.
+In a design-tool setting, these optimizations determine which governed routes are affordable: offline concept boards tolerate slower samplers, while an interactive preview route may require fewer evaluations and stricter latency budgets.
+No step-count choice makes an output faithful to a real screenshot; quality and representation checks remain separate gates.

 CFG extrapolates away from the unconditional prediction toward the conditional one.
 At , you get the unconditional model.
 At , you recover the plain conditional prediction.
 On a chosen evaluation slice, increasing may improve prompt fidelity while reducing diversity or increasing artifacts; tune it with measured outputs rather than as a fixed rule.